How Inland Ports & Intermodal Rail are Enhancing Reliability Across the Southeast

 Summary of Key Insights

-Inland ports and intermodal rail are reshaping how freight moves through the Southeast.
-They’re improving efficiency, reducing congestion, and creating stronger connections between ports, rail lines, and highways.
+Inland ports and intermodal rail are reshaping Southeast freight improving efficiency, reducing congestion, and strengthening connections between ports, rail, and highway.